MikeDigitize/JSFundamentals/README.md

 ```

-The above shows how there is no way to predict the exact output of the function <code>getName</code> at compile time as its return value is randomly chosen from two possible outcomes at runtime.
-Only after the random choice has been made can scope for <code>getName</code> be confirmed in order to look up the <code>fn</code> method and from there lookup the <code>name</code> property that the method returns.
-The use of context and <code>this</code> in JavaScript is explained in the next chapter.
+The above shows how there is no way to predict the exact output of the function <code>getName</code> at compile time as its return value is randomly chosen from two possible outcomes.
+Only after the random choice has been made at runtime can scope for <code>getName</code> be confirmed, enabling correct lookup of the <code>fn</code> method and from there the value of <code>name</code> in its lexical scope.

 ### Summary